Douglas L. Mann

 Douglas L. Mann is an American physician.
-He is currently the Lewin Distinguished Professor in Cardiovascular Diseases and professor of medicine, cell biology and physiology at Washington University School of Medicine in St. Louis.
+He is currently the Ada L. Steininger Professor of Cardiology and professor of medicine, cell biology and physiology at Washington University School of Medicine.

 Education

-Mann received his undergraduate training at Lafayette College, in Easton, Pennsylvania and his Medical degree from Temple University School of Medicine, Philadelphia, Pennsylvania.
+Mann received his undergraduate training at Lafayette College and his medical degree from Temple University School of Medicine.
 After finishing his residency in medicine at Temple University Hospital, he completed his cardiology fellowship at the University of California, San Diego.

-He was a clinical and research fellow at the Massachusetts General Hospital, Boston, Massachusetts and a research fellow in cardiology at Temple University Hospital.
-Prior to joining the faculty at Washington University School of Medicine in St. Louis, he was on staff at the Medical University of South Carolina and Baylor College of Medicine.
-He has been on the faculty at Washington University School of Medicine in St. Louis, where he was the chief of the cardiovascular division.
+He was a clinical and research fellow at the Massachusetts General Hospital and a research fellow in cardiology at Temple University Hospital.
+Prior to joining the faculty at Washington University School of Medicine, he was on staff at the Medical University of South Carolina and Baylor College of Medicine.
+He is on the faculty at Washington University School of Medicine in St. Louis, where he was the chief of the cardiovascular division from 2009 to 2019.

 Research and career

-Mann's research on the cellular and molecular basis for heart failure have uncovered an important role for innate immunity in disease progression in the failing heart.
-He demonstrated that the heart expresses pro-inflammatory cytokines following cardiac injury and that the expression of pro-inflammatory cytokines mimics the heart failure phenotype in experimental models.
+Mann's research on the cellular and molecular basis for heart failure uncovered an important role for innate immunity in disease progression in the failing heart.
+His work in the field of cardio-immunology demonstrated that the heart expresses pro-inflammatory cytokines following cardiac injury and that the expression of pro-inflammatory cytokines mimics the heart failure phenotype in experimental models.
 Clinically, Mann has translated his basic research observations into phase I and phase III trials that have targeted inflammatory pathways in heart failure.